molily/learning-react/4-counter4/README.md

 3. In App, add a state that holds the counts of all counters.
 For example, an array of numbers.
 4. In App, render a Counter component for each entry in this array.
 5. Pass the right props to each of these Counter instances.
 Pass `onIncrease` and `onDecrease` callback functions that change the specific count in the array.
 6. Make sure to create a new array (a copy) instead of mutating the existing array.
-Update the array, then call `setState`.
+Update the count in the array, then call `setState` to commit the new array.